-To: Sponsored Community School Governing Board Members & Administrators From: Sophia Speelman, Tamar Campbell, and James Marion, Coordinators Sponsors are required to review the monthly financial statements of each of their community schools.
+To: Sponsored Community School Governing Board Members & Administrators

+From: Sophia Speelman, Tamar Campbell, and James Marion, Coordinators

+Sponsors are required to review the monthly financial statements of each of their community schools.
 Below is the protocol followed by the ESC of Central Ohio in its role as sponsor.

-I. Each month the treasurer reviews the items below and requests that each school completes a checklist covering the items listed monthly.
-1. Bank Reconciliation with o/s checks 2.
-Revenue report reflecting Budgeted Revenue (should match the submitted budget in October) to actual revenue 3.
-Expenditure report reflecting Budgeted Expenditures (should match the submitted budget in October) to actual expenditures 4.
-(If Available) Accounts Payment List NOTE: If this is not available, go ahead and check the box 5.
-Enrollment information (could be from monthly ODE settlement report) 6.
-Any other management reports reflecting financial information that would be helpful to an external reader 7.
-Financial Monthly Summary (reflecting Beginning Balance, Monthly and Cumulative Revenue, Monthly and Cumulative Expenditure and Ending Balance - which should match the Reconciliation Book Balance) 8.
-Detailed Monthly Revenue Ledger (should match both the Revenue Summary and Financial Summary) 9.
-Detailed Monthly Expenditure Ledger (should match both the Expenditure Summary and Financial Summary).
-II.
+- I. Each month the ESC's treasurer or designee reviews the items below and requests that each school completes a checklist covering the items listed monthly.
+The treasurer or designee sends a written report to the school's governing authority within ten days of completion of the review. - 1.
+Bank Reconciliation with o/s checks - 2.
+Revenue report reflecting Budgeted Revenue (should match the submitted budget in October) to actual revenue - 3.
+Expenditure report reflecting Budgeted Expenditures (should match the submitted budget in October) to actual expenditures - 4.
+(If Available) Accounts Payment List NOTE: If this is not available, go ahead and check the box - 5.
+Enrollment information (could be from monthly ODE settlement report) - 6.
+Any other management reports reflecting financial information that would be helpful to an external reader - 7.
+Financial Monthly Summary (reflecting Beginning Balance, Monthly and Cumulative Revenue, Monthly and Cumulative Expenditure and Ending Balance which should match the Reconciliation Book Balance) - 8.
+Detailed Monthly Revenue Ledger (should match both the Revenue Summary and Financial Summary) - 9.
+Detailed Monthly Expenditure Ledger (should match both the Expenditure Summary and Financial Summary). - II.
 These items are submitted via the online compliance system known as Epicenter and reviewed monthly.
 If there are any issues or further clarifications needed, communications are sent back and forth via Epicenter.
-All notes are archived.
-III.
-In addition, the following documents are reviewed: □ Audit Report ☐ Fiscal Officer Employment Agreement and Documents
+All notes are archived. - III.
+In addition, the following documents are reviewed: - □ Audit Report

-Building Lease, Mortgage, & Asset Inventory

-Audit Corrective Action Plan

-Annual Budget, 5-Year Forecast (October Submission & May Revision), & ODE Required Fiscal Submissions

-Federal Tax Form 990

-- IV.
-The Coordinators of Community Schools also follow-up monthly on any concerns from the treasurer at the board meetings.
+- □ Fiscal Officer Employment Agreement and Documents - Building Lease, Mortgage, & Asset Inventory - □ Audit Corrective Action Plan - Annual Budget, 5-Year Forecast (October Submission & May Revision), & ODE Required Fiscal Submissions - □ Federal Tax Form 990 - IV.
+The Coordinators of Community Schools also follow-up monthly on any concerns from the sponsor treasurer or designee at the board meetings.
 Weekly Wraps, Monthly Sponsor Updates, fall and spring site visits, and annual reviews are used to communicate and document fiscal updates. - V. Monthly enrollment verification reports are reviewed by the coordinators and each month's enrollment for each school is documented in Epicenter and in a monthly departmental report. - VI.
 Annual audits are reviewed and if there are any findings, a corrective action plan is issued. - VII.
 Interventions: Fiscal oversight is referenced in the sponsorship agreement.
 If fiscal concerns arise, a corrective action plan is issued.
 If resolution cannot be reached, non-renewal could be initiated.